JOIN SOCIAL MEDIA

 We believe the listed groups meet these standards.
 The postings are predominantly in English, but any language may be used.
 Where groups do not meet these standards, great caution should be exercised.

 In addition there are groups covering all GSDs including the conditions we cover, for example “GSD Net” which started the online support revolution with a mailing list server back in the 1990s.
 When using generic groups, always remember that the hepatic and muscle GSDs vary enormously.

 The “McArdle’s Disease – IamGSD” group, started in 2009, is by far the largest connected group there has ever been for any muscle GSD.
 A “Private ” group, it currently has over 2,400 members.
 It is actively managed with usually dozens of posts and comments every day.

 The “McArdle Parents – IamGSD” group is a ”Private” group for parents of children with McArdle's, discussing the specific issues facing children and young people with McArdle’s.
 Members may speak freely without their children, or children’s friends, reading posts.
-Membership is open only to parents or guardians, other close family members or those with an expert contribution to make.
+Membership is open to parents or guardians, close family members or those with an expert contribution.

 The “Ketosis in McArdle’s – IamGSD” group is a special interest group for people with McArdle‘s who wish to explore and develop the experimental therapy of nutritional ketosis.
 It has led the way in this dietary approach and research trials have followed with more in progress and being planned.